Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?
+### Response
+ * Python.
+PostgresSQL?
+ * Docker?
+ * ?
+ * Authentication?
+ * Make tests.
+Use github actions.
+   * Unit tests run in github actions
+   * Integration tests run manually to fully tests the app
+     * Some automatically as applicable
+   * Any tests in github actions also exist locally
+   * Add some logging at specific points

 #### Q5: What are the user stories that make up the MVP?